chrishah/phylogenomics_intro_vertebrata/README.md

 ```
 ***Moving on..***

-We'd want for example to identify all genes that are present in at least 20 of our 25 taxa and concatenate the sequences from each species into a single fasta file.
+Next, we'd want for example to identify all genes that are present in at least 20 of our 25 taxa and concatenate the sequences from each species into a single fasta file.
 We made a script for that - see below. __Please make sure to follow the instructions also with respect to creating new directories, when this is suggested!__.

 ```bash
 (user@host)-$ mkdir -p by_gene/raw